themesberg/flowbite/content/getting-started/next-js.md

 };
 ```

-This is needed in order to look for all of the class names inside the project and only include the used ones in the final CSS file.
+This is needed for tagging all class names inside the project and including only the used ones in the CSS file.

 4. Replace the contents of the `styles/globals.css` file and import the following directives: